obsidianmd/obsidian-sample-plugin/README.md

 ---
 ## Freely arrange notes and folders in File Explorer (https://obsidian.md plugin)

-Take full control of the order of your notes and folders
+Take full control of the order of your notes and folders by:
+- **drag and drop** via boookmarks integration, and
+- **config-driven** sorting, allowing the fullest range of finegrained ordering

 The simplest usage scenario is to sort items via drag and drop: